Runner’s Trots: 12 Tips To Avoid Unplanned Bathroom Breaks

 #6: Hold the Caffeine

-Steer clear of coffee, caffeinated energy gels, caffeinated running gum, or energy drinks before or during your run if you’re sensitive to caffeine.
+If you’re sensitive to caffeine, avoid coffee, caffeinated energy gelscaffeinated running gum, or energy drinks before or during your run.

 #7: Cut Out Artificial Sweeteners

-Not only are they non-nutritive, but artificial sweeteners and sugar alcohols are also major irritants to the GI tract.
+Not only are they non-nutritive, but artificial sweeteners and sugar alcohols are also significant irritants to the GI tract.

 However, many pre-workout drinks for runners, energy bars, protein bars, and other sports beverages contain artificial sweeteners as a way to cut calories.

-Read the label to check the ingredients before you “fuel” with something that’s not going to help your body and will send you running for the toilet.
+Read the label to check the ingredients before you “fuel” with something that won’t help your body and will send you running for the toilet.

 #8: Be Wise About Your Energy Gels and Sports Drinks